‘Where words fail, music speaks’

-At Mersey Park we believe that music should be an enjoyable learning experience for all children and one which encourages children to participate in a variety of musical opportunities.
+At Mersey Park Primary School, we believe that music should be an enjoyable learning experience for all children and one which encourages children to participate in a variety of musical opportunities.
 We believe that music is a unique way of communicating that can inspire and motivate children.
-It is a tool for personal expression, and it can play an important part in the personal development of people.
-We ensure our music curriculum is enriched with as many different learning opportunities as possible, so our children can have musical experiences that they wouldn’t otherwise have access to.
-We aim to provide our children with a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a variety of historical periods, styles, traditions, and musical genres.
+It is a tool for personal expression and it can play an important part in personal development.
+We ensure our music curriculum is enriched with as many different learning opportunities as possible, so our children can have musical experiences that they would not otherwise have access to.
+We aim to provide our children with a firm understanding of what music is through listening, singing, playing, evaluating, analysing and composing across a wide variety of historical periods, styles, traditions and musical genres.

-Our music curriculum ensures all students sing, listen, play, perform and evaluate.
-These key skills are embedded through classroom activities as well as weekly singing assemblies, collective worship and school productions.
-Our curriculum provides pupils with the opportunity to encounter a wide range of composers and musicians from a variety of genres.
-We encourage an inclusive environment and ensure all pupils, including those most vulnerable and those who are disadvantaged, have the opportunity to access the full and broad curriculum through carefully planned support and scaffolding as required.
+Our music curriculum ensures students sing, listen, play, perform and evaluate, following National Curriculum aims and objectives.
+This is embedded in the classroom activities as well as weekly singing assemblies, and concerts and performances throughout the school year (following Covid advice).
+We encourage an inclusive environment with all of our curriculum and ensure all pupils, including those most vulnerable and those who are disadvantaged, have the opportunity to access the full and broad curriculum through carefully planned support and scaffolding as required.

 Music reflects the culture and society we live in, and so the teaching and learning of music allows children to better understand the world they live in.
 It also plays an important part in enabling children to feel part of a community.
 They are given access to more unusual instruments to give them a wider learning experience of instruments that they might not come across in life, such as ukuleles and Samba drums.